GLGPrograms/ceda-home/pages/floppy-drive.md

 | HS          | Drive enabled by the "drive select" signal | shorted                                        |
 | HM          | Drive enabled by the "motor on" signal     | not shorted                                    |
 | MX          | DS is ignored, drive is always selected    | not shorted                                    |

+Drive 1 has a missing resistor net in socket MT (component value on drive 0: `760-3-R150`).

+:warning: IDEA

+According to the schematic of a similar model ([YD-380](https://retrocmp.de/fdd/yd/Y-E_Data_YD-380_Maint_Sep1983.pdf)), this resistor net may be mandatory only for one drive at a time.
+Then, if only drive 1 is used, this component must be installed in the missing spot.

 ## Usage with x86 PC